ResponsiveWebApps/Categorize_Flowers/README.md

 # Machine Learning: Categorize_Flowers
-> Using machine learning with tensorflow to categorize flowers.
+> Using machine learning with TensorFlow to categorize flowers.

 Using a dataset from Google's documentation on Tensorflow.